aammd/MS_computational_ecology_opinion/compecol.md

 at best, and the challenge associated with most of our datasets being decidedly *tiny* cannot be easily dismissed.

-In {@tbl:costbenefit}, the quadrants of ecological approaches are ranked in (again, approximate and arbitrary) order of cost and effort.
+Yet data, even small, are "unreasonably effective" [@HalNor09] -- they can reveal trends and signal that may not be immediately apparent from causal modelling alone, for example.
 Ecological models make, by definition, high accuracy predictions, but they tend to be difficult to test [@Ryk96] -- models relying on precise mathematical expressions can be difficult to calibrate or parameterize.
 Observations (field sampling) or manipulative approaches (micro/meso/macro-cosms, field experiments) are highly accurate (but have also immense human and monetary costs that limit the scale at which they can be applied).
 There is simply too much nature around for us to observe, monitor, and manipulate it all.
-In this perspective, computational approaches able to generalize some rules from the data++} [@DesLai17; @DesPoi17] {++may help guide the attention of researchers onto mechanisms that are worthy of a deeper investigation++}.
+In this perspective, computational approaches able to generalize some rules from the data [@DesLai17; @DesPoi17] may help guide the attention of researchers onto mechanisms that are worthy of a deeper investigation.
+Computational approaches will more likely shine *in support* to more established areas of research.

+Recent advances in computational epidemiology [reviewed in @MarRam13] provide an interesting roadmap for computational ecology: there have been parallel advances in (i) adapting data acquisition to maximize the usefulness of novel data analyses methods, (ii) integration of novel analytical methods from applied mathematics *and* social sciences, mostly related to computations on large graphs, to work on pre-existing data, and (iii) a tighter integration of models to data fluxes to allow near real-time monitoring and prediction.
+All of these things are possible in ecological research.
+In fact, recent examples [@BusSol17;
+@HarTay17; @DieFox18; @WhiYen18] suggest that near real-time forecasting of
+biodiversity is becoming feasible, and is identified by computational ecologists as a key priority.

 # En route towards synthesis